 This is the fourth in a series of 7 “Cake Batter” classes.
-We’ve been using the traditional “quatre quarts” pound cake recipe as a tool to understand the baking science of cake batter.
-This post will explore another ingredient in cake batter, eggs.
+This article will explore an important ingredient in cake batter, eggs.

 In the 3rd class we looked at one of the cake structure-builders, flour.
 We learned that low protein, chlorinated cake flour produced a cake with a light and tender texture.
 Now it’s time to learn about the other structure-builder for cake batter, eggs.